polyrainbow/neno/docs/GraphView.md

 ## Inflating the graph

 When you have a graph with a lot of nodes but do not have enough real estate to put more notes in between, you can inflate the graph by 10% by clicking on the button in the title bar.
+You can do the same for the current selection.

 Don't use this function too often for it will quickly result in a graph which is not well overseeable anymore.
 Use it only if absolutely necessary.